 This Love stuff is pretty insecure…

-Can it be true that “THERE JUST ISN’T ENOUGH LOVE IN THE WORLD” ?
+Some people say, “THERE JUST ISN’T ENOUGH LOVE IN THE WORLD”

 I think it’s more likely that there’s plenty of LOVE, but people are just stingy with it!